shhhkun/SmartMirror/mobile_app/MainApp/README.md

 # ----------

 Next steps:
-- get write action to work. it is broken on my end.
+- get rid of some of the hard coding of ID / Characteristic. make sure read and write then still works.
 - add some UI for switching between 2 configs. assuming sending data to one characteristic.
 - figure out how to encode/decode data, or at least simple ints